Stephen-Gordon/React-Native-App-Store/README.md

 ﻿# React-Native-App-Store

-A react native IOS app.
+A React Native IOS app.
 Built on top of my [Express API](https://github.com/Stephen-Gordon/App-Store-Express-API).
 Users can sign up to the app store, browse apps and review them.
 Admins can create, update and delete new apps and reviews.
 Tamagui is used for the front end.
 Expo is used for routing.
 App images are stored in an AWS S3 bucket.